ilifu/ilifu_user_docs/docs/cbio/setup.md

 * CBIO users will be using the CephFS parallel file partition.
 The BeeGFS partitions are for the astronomer users.
 Our space is in `/data/projects/cbio/`.
 Directories that have been setup
   * `/data/projects/cbio/users` - a user's private scratch space.
 Limited to 5TB.
 Working in a project space would allow for more storage space.
 Please see form below in regard to data management plan for projects.
   * `/data/projects/cbio/projects` - project spaces will be created in here
-  * `/data/projects/cbio/dbs` - annotation and reference databases will go in here
+  * `/data/projects/cbio/dbs` - annotation and reference databases will go in here.
+Most `dbs` will be open but some may be accessed controled e.g in `/data/projects/cbio/dbs/refpanels/`.
   * `/data/projects/cbio/datasets` - mostly access controlled datasets will go in here e.g. SAHGP, Baylor, AGVP.
   * `/data/projects/cbio/soft` - some software that are needed to run workflows will be installed here, most of our other software will be encapsulated into singularity images.
   * `/data/projects/cbio/images` - singularity images that need to be shared would be stored here.